How social networks influence human behavior: An integrated latent space approach for differential social influence: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Yonsei University Research Fund [grant number 2019-22-0210 awarded to IHJ] and the National Research Foundation of Korea [grant number NRF 2020R1A2C1A01009881; Basic Science Research Program awarded to IHJ].
+This work was supported by the National Research Foundation of Korea [grant number NRF 2020R1A2C1A01009881; Basic Science Research Program awarded to IHJ] and the Yonsei University Research Grant of 2022 [grant number 2022-22-0439 awarded to JAP].
+Correspondence should be addressed to Ick Hoon Jin, Department of Applied Statistics, Department of Statistics and Data Science, Yonsei University, Seoul, Republic of Korea.
+E-Mail: ijin@yonsei.ac.kr.